Jdka1/GeoGuessrHack/README.md

 ### Installation

-Follow the tutorial below to install the bookmarklet.
+Follow the tutorial below to install the bookmarklet. **Paste the javascript code below into the URL box and Name the bookmarklet whatever you want**

-*Instead

 [![Video](https://img.youtube.com/vi/qL3AEQHb7yw/0.jpg)](https://www.youtube.com/watch?v=qL3AEQHb7yw)